nkinder/smart-card-removinator/README.md

 This image shows the addition of a transistor and resistor as shown in the previous schematic.
 With some bending and trimming of the transistor leads, the modification can be made to easily fit.
-The green wire soldered to the transistor emitter lead connects the ground of the smart card reader to the ground on the controller via a cable.
-This ensures we have a common ground between the controller and the card reader.
-An additional wire from the cable connected to the controller is soldered to the resistor lead on the left side if the image.
-This leads to the digital I/O pin on the microcontroller.
+The white wire is from the cable connected to the controller, which is soldered to the resistor lead on the left side of the image, which in turn is connected to the base lead of the transistor.
+This wire leads to the digital I/O pin on the microcontroller.

 [![OMNIKEY Transistor](https://nkinder.github.io/images/smart-card-removinator/omnikey3121-transistor.png "OMNIKEY Pads")][omnikey-transistor]